 - Make sure you have a clear policy that states that you do not allow recording on company premises.
 Again, this can be included in your staff handbook.

-- In disciplinary and grievance situations you should act as if you are being recorded and be cautious in your choice of words.
+- In employee disciplinary and grievance situations you should act as if you are being recorded and be cautious in your choice of words.
 Don’t say anything that you wouldn’t be happy to put your name to later.